For Desktop Metal Inc. [DM], Analyst sees a rise to $2.80. What next?

 Credit Suisse have made an estimate for Desktop Metal Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 17, 2022.
 The new note on the price target was released on January 10, 2022, representing the official price target for Desktop Metal Inc. stock.

-Desktop Metal Inc. [DM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.28.
-With this latest performance, DM shares dropped by -17.92% in over the last four-week period, additionally sinking by -38.39% over the last 6 months – not to mention a drop of -63.48% in the past year of trading.
+Desktop Metal Inc. [DM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.79.
+With this latest performance, DM shares gained by 4.53% in over the last four-week period, additionally sinking by -30.03% over the last 6 months – not to mention a drop of -65.68% in the past year of trading.

 Desktop Metal Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 3.40 and a Current Ratio set at 4.30.